-The City of Fairfax Council, Mayor, and School Board members are sworn in for the 2014-2016 term.
+The City of Fairfax Council, Mayor, and School Board members were sworn in for the 2014-2016 term on June 24, 2014.
 I saw many friends that evening on the lawn of City Hall, and was honored to begin my second term in such a capacity.
 Thank you again for the opportunity… I am blessed to have this opportunity to serve our fine City.

-I look forward to my second term, and see many ways we can accomplish the goals together.
-Engagement of businesses and citizens will be key, I note this in my remarks.
+I look forward to my second term, and see many ways we can accomplish our goals together.
+Engagement of both businesses and citizens will be key and I note this in my remarks.

 Please share with me your thoughts and ideas, as I look forward to sharing with you.
 Together we must all engage, for the care of ourselves, our neighborhoods, education and economic livelihood, and the future generations.

 Imagine living in a city where we have easy access to restaurants, shops, public transportation, and work.
 Traffic congestion is significantly reduced.

 There is ample green space for our children to play.
 Our quality of life is better.
 We’re healthier and happier.
 We’re a community and a destination.

 Dream or reality?